 Conclusion

-As demonstrated by the validation task, ABBY has proved to be a usable mobile manipulation platform.
-The rapid development of this platform was facilitated by leveraging the existing resources of the open source community, particularly ROS.

-ABBY is both cheap and robust.
+The lack of cheap, robust mobile manipulators has prevented manufacturers from adopting them and has hampered research into mobile manipulation.
+ABBY, being both cheap and robust, fills the needs of both groups.
 With a total component cost less than $40,000, this platform is significantly cheaper than existing mobile manipulation platforms.
 This savings in cost was in large part due to the use of mass-produced hardware components.
 The hardware platform is constructed of industrial and commercial components.
 These components have been rigorously tested by their manufacturers and in the field.
 As a result, the hardware is more durable than experimental “research-grade” hardware, which is not subject to the quality controls of mass-produced products.
 These hardware components were successfully integrated into a system capable of traversing indoor environments and manipulating small objects.

 In addition to a robust hardware platform, existing software from the ROS community was integrated to create a capable robot.
 ABBY is able to navigate indoor environments with a priori maps using a combination of relative and global localization and a ROS-standard planner.
 Using ROS software adapted to this platform, ABBY can locate objects on a table using a Kinect camera.
-Using a software driver developed specifically for this project, ABBY can pick up recognized objects and store them in an onboard carrying bin.
-This software is modular, using existing ROS frameworks and APIs wherever possible.
+A software driver for ABB industrial robotic arms was created specifically for this project and contributed to the ROS Industrial project.
+Using this software, ABBY can pick up recognized objects and store them in an onboard carrying bin.
+The software on ABBY is modular, using existing ROS frameworks and APIs wherever possible.
 The use of a modular software system will enable future researchers to easily augment the system with new experimental software.

 Overall, the robot shows promising initial results.
 In sixteen trials of the mobile base, fifteen were complete successes.
 Of twenty-five trials of the manipulation system, fifteen were successes.
 The limited range of the gripper calls for precise object localization, which was nonetheless achieved with the Kinect in the majority of trials.
 The biggest problem with the manipulation system was unreliable collision checking.
 Development of collision checking software was beyond the scope of this project, and this is an area of future research.
 In combined mobile manipulation trials, the robot performed its task perfectly in seven out of eight trials.
-These results show that the robot's hardware and software systems are reliable enough to make it a useful research platform.
+These results show that the robot's hardware and software systems are reliable enough to make it a useful research platform, demonstrating that a mobile manipulator can be created for much lower cost than currently available platforms.

 This robot was designed for experiments with kitting operations in a factory environment.
 However, the platform is useful for other applications as well.
 Researchers at other institutions have used mobile manipulators for household tasks, and this platform could be used for similar research.
 This research could also dovetail with previous work at Case into assistive robots for the disabled.
+By providing a low-cost platform for mobile manipulation research, this robot enables researchers to tackle these and other problems without the significant expense of other mobile manipulators.

 This robot, with upgrades to its end effector, would also be an effective mobile manufacturing platform.
 Rather than having to build and rebuild a fixed manufacturing cell for each change in production requirements, industrial engineers could design rapidly reconfigurable assembly lines composed of one or more mobile manipulators.
 These systems would also allow rapid set-up of small manufacturing operations at new manufacturing sites and remote locations such as construction sites or in space.